hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 #{5D41402ABC4B2A76B9719D911017C592}
 ```

-Checksum has different refinments in Red.
+Checksum has different refinements in Red.
 Consult `help checksum`.

 ### 2.10 Compression and Decompression